-1) Our Australian office provides full personalised MRT service from your first enquiry to your post-tour feedback.
+1) Our Australian office provides a full and personalised MRT service, from your first enquiry to your post-tour feedback.

 2) You can meet any tour at the destination, or you can join group travel from the UK.
 There is a reduction in the tour price if you do not take the air or rail travel from the UK.

 3) Payment for most tours is in Sterling.
 Details of how to pay are found here or contact us for assistance.
 These tours are payable in Australian dollars.

 4) We print and despatch brochures from Brisbane to ensure our Australasian subscribers receive information at the same time as those in the UK.

 Contact Martin Randall Australasia

 Martin Randall Australasia has had the pivotal role of being MRT’s exclusive Australasian representative since its inauguration in 2000.
 We are an independently-owned Australian company, though fully integrated with MRT.